Renas-dev/ProfielPlus/databasedump.md

    updated_at DATETIME NOT NULL DEFAULT CURRENT_TIMESTAMP ON UPDATE CURRENT_TIMESTAMP
    );

-Sixth we will create a table for users to add their educations.
+Step six, we will create a table for users to add their hobbies

-6. CREATE TABLE education_users
+6. CREATE TABLE hobbies
    (
-   id INT(11) NOT NULL AUTO_INCREMENT PRIMARY KEY, users_id INT(11) NOT NULL
-   );

-Seventh we will create a table for users to add their hobbies

-7. CREATE TABLE hobbies
-   (
    id INT(11)  NOT NULL AUTO_INCREMENT PRIMARY KEY, users_id INT(11)  NOT NULL,
    name VARCHAR(64),
+   hobby_description VARCHAR(255),
+   interest VARCHAR(64),
+   image VARCHAR(64)       DEFAULT '../default_images/red.png',
    created_at DATETIME NOT NULL DEFAULT CURRENT_TIMESTAMP,
    updated_at DATETIME NOT NULL DEFAULT CURRENT_TIMESTAMP ON UPDATE CURRENT_TIMESTAMP
    );

-Eight we will create a table for users to add their education table if there are any.
+Step seven, we will create a table for users to add their educations to the table.

-8. CREATE TABLE education_users
+7. CREATE TABLE education
 (
 id INT(11)      NOT NULL AUTO_INCREMENT PRIMARY KEY, users_id INT(11)      NOT NULL,
-   education_id INT(11) NOT NULL,
+name VARCHAR(128) NOT NULL,
+created_at DATETIME NOT NULL DEFAULT CURRENT_TIMESTAMP,
-   subjects INT(11) NOT NULL
+updated_at DATETIME NOT NULL DEFAULT CURRENT_TIMESTAMP ON UPDATE CURRENT_TIMESTAMP
 );

-Ninth we will create a table for users to add their educations to the table.
+Step eight, we will create a table for the users to add their school subjects.

-9. CREATE TABLE education
+8. CREATE TABLE subjects
    (
-   id INT(11)     NOT NULL AUTO_INCREMENT PRIMARY KEY, name VARCHAR(128) NOT NULL, created_at DATETIME NOT NULL DEFAULT CURRENT_TIMESTAMP, updated_at DATETIME NOT NULL DEFAULT CURRENT_TIMESTAMP ON UPDATE CURRENT_TIMESTAMP
+   id INT(11)     NOT NULL AUTO_INCREMENT PRIMARY KEY, users_id INT(11)     NOT NULL,
-   );

-Tenth we will create a table for the users to add their school subjects.

-10. CREATE TABLE subjects
-    (
-    id INT(11)  NOT NULL AUTO_INCREMENT PRIMARY KEY, name VARCHAR(64) NOT NULL,
+   name VARCHAR(64) NOT NULL,
-    grade DOUBLE(2,2) NOT NULL,
+   grade float(2)    NOT NULL,
    created_at DATETIME NOT NULL DEFAULT CURRENT_TIMESTAMP,
    updated_at DATETIME NOT NULL DEFAULT CURRENT_TIMESTAMP ON UPDATE CURRENT_TIMESTAMP
    );

-11. Run your "php -S localhost:8000" and go to the register page, make an account with the name and username admin. this will give u access to an admin account and the admin page!
+9. Run your "php -S localhost:8000" and go to the register page, make an account with the name and username admin. this will give u access to an admin account and the admin page!